qiyunlab/binarena/README.md

 ## FAQ

-**Do old browsers support BinaRena?**

-BinaRena is written in JavaScript, using mordern language standards including [ES6](https://www.w3schools.com/js/js_es6.asp) and above.
-Mordern browsers shouldn't have problems as they normally auto-update to meet the latest standards.
-However, very outdated browsers such as Internet Explorer may not support BinaRena.

 **Does BinaRena expose my data to a remote server?**

 The standalone BinaRena program is a client-end webpage that runs in your browser.
 Theoretically and technically, it cannot communicate with a web server.
 There is no risk with regard to the confidentiality of your data.

 The live demo hosted by [GitHub Pages](https://pages.github.com/) can communicate with the GitHub repository, and the only thing it does is to [retrieve](demo.html) the sample dataset from the repository directory.
 It does not perform any other communication.

+**Is BinaRena really dependency-free?**

+That is accurate.
+The program uses zero third-party libraries, not even Node.js, either locally or remotely (i.e., it doesn't src any remote web framework or icon pack in the `<script>` section).
+The entire program is handcrafted.
+This minimizes the effort for deployment and usage.

+In addition, we use [Jasmine](https://jasmine.github.io/) for [unit testing](https://en.wikipedia.org/wiki/Unit_testing) core algorithms to ensure their soundness.
+Jasmine is bundled in the package, but it won't run when you use BinaRena.

+**Does BinaRena work on a touchscreen?**

+Yes!
+You can use your finger(s) to move and zoom the plot, as well as to select contigs, to click buttons, etc.

+**Do old browsers support BinaRena?**

+BinaRena is written in JavaScript, using modern language standards including [ES6](https://www.w3schools.com/js/js_es6.asp) and above.
+Modern browsers shouldn't have problems as they normally auto-update to meet the latest standards.
+However, very outdated browsers such as Internet Explorer may not support BinaRena.

+**Which browser works the best for BinaRena?**

+They all work very well.
+However some may bring you moderately smoother graphics than others do, for the following reason:

+For high responsiveness, BinaRena automatically caches images around the current viewport, so that it could immediately bring you to the destination when you move or zoom.
+BinaRena uses either of two mechanisms to achieve this: For browsers that support [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas), BinaRena uses this technology to cache images in a separate thread so that it won't block the UI.
+For others, BinaRena scavenges [idle time](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) in the main thread to cache images, which could lag the graphics a little bit.

+So which browsers support this technology?
+As of 2022, Chrome does, out-of-the-box, therefore you get the highest FPS when you run BinaRena in Chrome.
+Firefox has support but you need to manually turn it on, by enabling `gfx.offscreencanvas.enabled` in `about:config` (see [details](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas)).
+If you are too scared of this setting, just leave as is.

+If this causes any problem, you may comment out the code under "check offscreen canvas support" in [static/js/main.js](static/js/main.js) to disable OffscreenCanvas (even if the browser supports it).

+**BinaRena doesn't display graphics in my browser?**

+We haven't experienced this scenario in any modern browser.
+But just in case your browser is highly customized or restricted...
+See if the previous answer helps you.
+If not, you will need to install a clean browser.

 **How to precisely control the size of the plot?**

 Drag to resize the browser window.
 The plot will be resized along with it, during which its width and height (in unit of pixel) will be displayed in a floating message box.

+**Can BinaRena display axes and ticks?**

+Yes.
+Check "Plot grid" in "Settings".
+There will be an interactive grid with numbers.
+Alternatively, in the exported SVG, axes and labels are automatically rendered.

 **Where are the color palettes in BinaRena from?**